ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 `zcat permutations.imp.*.txt.gz | gzip -c > permutations.all.chunks.txt.gz`

 ## Extra step:
-In the case of having an error in one chunk due to low variable CpGs and/or SNPs like that:
+In the case of having an error in one chunk due to low variable CpGs and/or SNPs like the following:
 ```
   * Number of variants in cis = 28499
   * Best correlation = 0.5440